Kimpton22/Tutorials-And-Guides/Molcas/Hartree_Fock/README.md

 # Single-point HF - Generate initial orbitals

 ##  Generate initial orbitals
 The SCF program of the Molcas program system generates closed-shell Hartree–Fock, open-shell UHF, and Kohn–Sham DFT wave functions.
+It will generate the ```.ScfOrb```, an orbital file that will be used on the CASSCF calculation.

 ## References
 GATEWAY: https://molcas.gitlab.io/OpenMolcas/sphinx/users.guide/programs/gateway.html